Supreme Court to hear attack on Obamacare as Covid-19 pandemic widens

 Tuesday's hearing comes a week after Trump was defeated at the polls for a second term by Democrat Joe Biden.

 Biden was Obama's vice president when the ACA was established, and has promised to improve it.
-He was due to deliver an address on the court case Tuesday in his home base of Wilmington, Delaware, his campaign said.

 While the program has proven popular, it stands at risk on technical legal grounds, at a Supreme Court which has turned sharply to the right since Trump came to power.